 - Reef Finance (REEF)

-Both these hardware wallets have built-in crypto exchanges that help users buy, sell, and trade.
+Both of these hardware wallets have built-in crypto exchanges that help users buy, sell, and trade.

 Trezor Vs. Ledger: Security